Falcon

 Falcons (/ˈfɒlkən, ˈfɔːl-, ˈfæl-/) are birds of prey in the genus Falco, which includes about 40 species.
+Some small species of falcons with long, narrow wings are called hobbies, and some that hover while hunting are called kestrels.
 Falcons are widely distributed on all continents of the world except Antarctica, though closely related raptors did occur there in the Eocene.

 Adult falcons have thin, tapered wings, which enable them to fly at high speed and change direction rapidly.
-Fledgling falcons, in their first year of flying, have longer flight feathers, which make their configuration more like that of a general-purpose bird such as a broad wing.
-This makes flying easier while learning the exceptional skills required to be effective hunters as adults.
+Fledgling falcons, in their first year of flying, have longer flight feathers, which make their configuration more like that of a general-purpose bird such as a broadwing.
+This makes flying easier while still learning the aerial skills required to be effective hunters like the adults.

-The falcons are the largest genus in the Falconinae subfamily of Falconidae, which itself also includes another subfamily comprising caracaras and a few other species.
-All these birds kill with their beaks, using a tomial "tooth" on the side of their beaks—unlike the hawks, eagles, and other birds of prey in the Accipitridae, which use their feet.
+The falcons are the largest genus in the Falconinae subfamily of Falconidae, which also includes two other subfamilies comprising caracaras and a few other species of "falcons".
+All these birds kill prey with their beaks, using a tomial "tooth" on the side of their beaks—unlike the hawks, eagles and other larger birds of prey from the unrelated family Accipitridae, who use talons on their feet.